retailcrm/api-client-php/README.md

 require 'path/to/vendor/autoload.php';
 ```

+Replace `path/to/vendor/autoload.php` with the correct path to Composer's `autoload.php`.

 **Note:** API client uses `php-http/curl-client` and `nyholm/psr7` as a PSR-18, PSR-17 and PSR-7 implementation.
-You can replace those implementations during installation by installing this library with the implementation of your choise, like this:
+You can replace those implementations during installation by installing this library with the implementation of your choice, like this:
 ```sh
 composer require symfony/http-client guzzlehttp/psr7 retailcrm/api-client-php:"~6.0"
 ```